jpalmerr/ajak-final-project/README.md

 python3 model_config/train.py
 ```

-When prompted by running the above command, save the model as `cameras_rabbits_crowns_model`
+When prompted by running the above command, save the model as `cameras_rabbits_crowns_model`.
+Move the saved model to the `/models` folder.

 ### To see model predict random image from test data